RoniPa/SaunaApp/README.md

 - Enable multiple images
 - Change Firebase Realtime Database to Cloud Firestore (beta)
 - Gracefully destroy listeners on sign out

+# Project notes and evaluation

+All in all most of the functionality described in the original project plan was implemented (list filtering missing).
+More resources was used than was initally resourced, but this was affected by the long span on which the project was implemented (after failing the initial schedule).
+This caused some work updating platform & development tools and moving away from deprecated APIs.
+Time was also used with the UCrop library, trying to modify the library to the new permission API with bad success.
+This was how ever intentional with the extended schedule.

+The original schedule was somewhat utopistic as I was working more or less full time at the time, but after furthering development I feel that the goals were accomplished satisfactorily.
+Some deviation occured from the initial UI and architechture plans, but to my experience this is quite common in modern, agile software development.
+Overall, I consider the project succesfull, despite the failure to keep up the initial schedule.